canmom/canmom.github.io/_posts/rpgs/2018-05-01-sumi-sergrim.md

 Naive, prone to acting without thinking.

 ## Combat stats
-**Max hit points:** 17 (22 when Armor of Agathys is active)\\
+**Max hit points:** 24 (34 when Armour of Agathys is active)\\
 **Armour class:** 11 (13 with Mage Armour)\\
 **Initiative:** +0\\
-**Passive perception:** 11
+**Passive perception:** 11\\
 **Passive insight:** 13

 ### Attacks and abilities
-**Quarterstaff:** melee +4, 1d8+2 dmg\\
+**Pact Greatsword:** melee +5, 2d6+2 dmg\\
 **Thunderclap:** everyone within 5ft must make Con save, DC 13, or take 1d6 dmg\\
 **Mage Armour:** increase AC to 13.\\
+**Pact of the Blade:** summon a melee weapon as an action.
+Counts as a magical weapon.\\
 **Gaze of Two Minds:** perceive through another creature's senses.\\
-**Dissonant Whispers:** requires one spell slot. one creature within 60ft must make Wis save, DC 13, or take 3d6 damage and be forced to move away as far as possible.
-Successful save = half damage only.\\
+**Dissonant Whispers:** requires one spell slot. one creature within 60ft must make Wis save, DC 13, or take 4d6 damage and be forced to move away as far as possible. successful save = half damage only.\\
-**Arms of Hadar:** requires one spell slot. everyone within 10ft must make Str save, DC 13, or take 2d6 damage and not be able to take reactions for a turn.
-Successful save = half damage only.\\
+**Shatter:** requires one spell splot. everyone in a 10ft-radius sphere must make Con save, DC 13, or take 3d8 damage, doubled if they're inorganic. successful save = half damage.
+Also damages anything mundane object that nobody's carrying.\\
-**Armour of Agathys:** requires one spell slot. gain 5×spell level temporary HP and any creature that hits me in melee takes 5×spell level cold damage.
+**Armour of Agathys:** requires one spell slot. gain 10 temporary HP and any creature that hits me in melee takes 10 cold damage until I lose the temp HP.\\
+**Invisibility:** requires one spell slot. whoever I cast it on is invisible. ends when they attack or cast a spell, I lose concentration, or an hour passes.

 ## Spellcasting
 **Spell slots:** 2\\